 Today, people are living longer, which means that many elders will require long-term care either in a nursing home or assisted living facility.
 While many facilities provide quality care to their residents, incidents of elder abuse and neglect are not uncommon.
 If you or a loved one was the victim of nursing home negligence, you may be able to obtain meaningful compensation.

-The law office of Michael LoGiudice has extensive experience fighting for victims of nursing home abuse and neglect in the greater New York area.
+The law office of Michael LoGiudice has extensive experience fighting for victims of nursing home abuse and neglect in New York including Westchester, Brewster, and Putnam County.
 We believe that all lives have value and elders deserve to be treated with dignity and respect.

 Nursing Home Abuse

 The abuse of elders in nursing homes comes in many forms, including physical and emotional abuse.
 Physical abuse often involves assault, battery, sexual assault, unreasonable physical constraint or the prolonged deprivation of food and water.
 In addition, the unauthorized use of physical or chemical restraints as a means of punishment is also considered abuse.

 While physical abuse can be detected by bruises or other injuries on the patient, emotional abuse is more difficult to identify.
 However, elders are often subjected to verbal abuse, or being ignored or isolated.
 Ultimately, emotional abuse can lead to pain and suffering that adversely affects a patient’s well-being.
 Warning signs of elder abuse include changes in the victim’s behavior or personality.

 Nursing home neglect arises when patients do not receive proper care, often due to inexperienced or poorly trained staff, which can lead to a variety of personal injuries or illnesses, including: